Raan (Lamb Leg Roast)

 After cooking if you find your gravy is too thin, you may pour it into a pot and cook it down to thicken before pouring over to serve.

 I love serving this beautiful slow cooked, roasted lamb over Kabuli Rice.
 A Persian specialty, you can find the recipe here.

 This recipe can also be made with lamb shanks.

-Enjoy this household holiday favorite with a side of Shami Kabobs (recipe here) , extra gravy to pour on the side and delicious mint and tamarind chutneys.
+Enjoy this household holiday favorite with a side of Shami Kabobs (recipe here) , on a bed of Kabuli Pulao Rice (recipe here), extra gravy to pour on the side, and delicious mint and Tamarind Chutneys (recipe here).